jotavare/c-text-editor/README.md

 ## ABOUT

-This text editor (vim wannabe) was built in `C` with less than **1000 LOC**, it doesn't need external libraries and utilizes standard **VT100** escape sequences.
-The guide I followed, along with future implementation ideas, are available below.
+This text editor (vim wannabe) was built in `C` in roughly **1200 lines of code**, needs no external libraries, and drives the terminal with standard **VT100** escape sequences.
+The guide I followed, along with ideas it does not implement, are listed below.

 ## REQUIREMENTS